akshat3144/storm_shield/README.md

-# Dynamic Rhythms
+# StormShield: Predictive Power Outage Forecasting

 ## Overview

-**Dynamic Rhythms** is a machine learning-based project designed to predict storm severity and related power outages using meteorological and infrastructure data.
+**StormShield** is a machine learning-based project designed to predict storm severity and related power outages using meteorological and infrastructure data.
 It incorporates a complete ML pipeline from data preprocessing to model deployment using Random Forest, LightGBM, and Feedforward Neural Networks.
 The objective is to enhance disaster readiness and outage management.

 ![Pipeline Flowchart](pipeline_flowchart.png)